netidx/netidx-book/src/fault_tolerance.md

 - Hang: Resolver clients deal with a resolver server hang with a dynamically computed timeout based on the number of requests in the batch.
-The rule is, minimum timeout 15 seconds or 6 microseconds per operation in the batch for reads or 12 microseconds per operation in the batch for writes, whichever is longer.
+The rule is, minimum timeout 15 seconds or 50 microseconds per simple operation in the batch for reads (longer for complex read ops like list matching) or 100 microseconds per simple operation in the batch for writes, whichever is longer.
 That timeout is a timeout to get an answer, not to finish the batch.
 Since the resolver server breaks large batches up into smaller ones, and answers each micro